How We Grade

 High-Res Scanning

 Rare Edition takes every card sent to us and uses a high-resolution scan of the front and back to start our grading process.
-This scan allows our AI and CV tech to begin assessing the card for any damage, and is the backbone for our grader's review.
+This scan allows our CV (Computer Vision) tech to begin assessing the card for any damage, and is the backbone for our grader's review.

 In-Depth Research

 Our team researches every card sent in to ensure that the information we put on the certificate is accurate.
-Prizms and parallels are checked, checklists are reviewed, and if any changes are needed they're made by our team before the certificate is printed.
+We review checklists and verify card-specific identifications, and if any changes are needed they're made by our team before the certificate is printed.

 CV and Expert Grading